johnmema/GreenVision/README.md

 3. One last thing is to set up the simulator so that while deploying to a real device, we can get the permission to use the camera.
 This can be done in the info.plist page.

-For model deployment, I followed the next few steps:
+For model deployment, we followed the next few steps:

 1. Import the Vision library and import the Core ML.
 ```